cliffano/eggtart/README.md

 Eggtart is a [Delicious API](https://delicious.com/developers) node.js client.

 This is handy when you want to use Delicious API service from a node.js application.
-Delicious API methods are available as Eggtart methods, e.g. https://api.delicious.com/v1/posts/recent is mapped to eggtart.posts().recent(cb) .
+Delicious API methods are available as Eggtart methods, e.g. https://api.delicious.com/v1/posts/recent?count=8 is mapped to eggtart.posts().recent({ count: 8 }, cb); .

 Tested with Delicious API v1.